1g0rrr/SimpleAutomation/README.md

 -   Printing: 30-50 hours, $10 plastic
 -   Assembly and calibration: 1-2 days

-We can offer an assembled, calibrated robot in US for $400
+We can offer fully assembled and calibrated robot in US for $400

 DM me if interested: